 Feature engineering is when more time is given to building predictive features.
 Superior machine learning practitioners advise putting in the time here rather than in the hours-long wait while the grid search discovers the parameters.
 The solution may not lie in the tech but in building the correct features.

 Data science is regarded as a highly competitive industry, leading to a reluctance to share information and knowledge between scientists.
 Thinking this way is a mistake as it can result in biased work that only reflects one perspective on the world.
 Discussing a topic openly and with others is an excellent skill for data scientists.

 Data scientists do not exist in a vacuum.
 Interacting with domain experts can lead to insights into the data previously missed.
 Recruiters need to know that you have a vivid network and a willingness to share knowledge as it benefits the market value of both the employee and the company they work with.

 Too regularly do data scientists get caught up and excited about data collection and not about its application.
 Applying the same methods to every problem and industry is impossible, and business acumen development is overlooked.
 Don’t give data the sole decision-making power.
 Consider also how domain knowledge with technical expertise can be helpful and how the data analysis contributes to the business’s growth and profits.

 MISTAKE #10 Never starting

 Spending too much time considering options may lead to dead ends and non-starts.
 Success in any field, notably technical, is never instantaneous.
 The first step can be the hardest, but it can also be the most rewarding.
 Choose a course that strikes an interest and go from there.

-This list is here to guide you while you take your first steps into Data Science which can be a thrilling and rewarding career path that will expose you to new ideas, environments, and people.
-If you are interested in starting your career as a data scientist, book a career consultation with us today to find out how to best position yourself for a future in this industry.
+This list is here to guide you while you take your first steps into Data Science which can be a thrilling and rewarding career path that will expose you to new ideas, environments and people.